 Origin: Johnny Depp (Capt.
-Jack Sparrow) uses “Savvy” as a verb on several occasions as a one word question after his explanations of Pirate Lore, “The Code”, or other diatribe during the Pirates of the Caribbean film series.
-Basically it can be used interchangeably with ‘Do you Understand’.
-As a noun it means shrewdness and practical knowledge, Savvy?
+Jack Sparrow) uses “Savvy” as a verb on several occasions as a one-word question after his explanations of Pirate Lore, “The Code”, or another diatribe during the Pirates of the Caribbean film series.
+Basically, it can be used interchangeably with ‘Do you Understand’.
+As a noun, it means shrewdness and practical knowledge, Savvy?

 25. “Life is Like a Box of Chocolates”

-Origin: Technically the word ‘unobtainium’ has been in existence since the late 50s in real world aerospace engineering.
-It’s a collective term that refers to unusual or costly materials or it’s used when theorising about a material with characteristics perfectly suited to a given application (but which doesn’t actually exist).
-The widespread understanding of the term in Sci-fi movies tends to reference the later in that it’s lazily used to fill a plot hole when an exotic, impossible material is required for the story to make sense.
+Origin: Technically the word ‘unobtainium’ has been in existence since the late 50s in real-world aerospace engineering.
+It’s a collective term that refers to unusual or costly materials or it’s used when theorising about the material with characteristics perfectly suited to a given application (but which doesn’t actually exist).
+The widespread understanding of the term in Sci-fi movies tends to reference them later in that it’s lazily used to fill a plot hole when an exotic, impossible material is required for the story to make sense.

 Made famous in: Back to the future (1985)